sparkney/danceguide/index.md

 ```
 where *myhost* may be something like localhost:8080 if you run locally, or your domain name if you run on a remote server.

 That's it.
 From here, we just expand the the concept.
 To make a link, we add a new action with few more lines.
-The controller remains the same.

 #### LinkAction.java
 ```java